h6w/freeDiameter/README.md

 (Lovingly copied from freediameter.conf.sample)

     # This is a sample configuration file for freeDiameter daemon.

     # Most of the options can be omitted, as they default to reasonable values.
     # Only TLS-related options must be configured properly in usual setups.

     # It is possible to use "include" keyword to import additional files
     # e.g.: include "/etc/freeDiameter.d/*.conf"
     # This is exactly equivalent as copy & paste the content of the included file(s)
     # where the "include" keyword is found.

     ##############################################################
     ##  Peer identity and realm

     # The Diameter Identity of this daemon.
     # This must be a valid FQDN that resolves to the local host.
     # Default: hostname's FQDN
     #Identity = "aaa.koganei.freediameter.net";

     # The Diameter Realm of this daemon.
     # Default: the domain part of Identity (after the first dot).
     #Realm = "koganei.freediameter.net";

     ##############################################################
     ##  Transport protocol configuration

     # The port this peer is listening on for incoming connections (TCP and SCTP).
     # Default: 3868.
 Use 0 to disable.
     #Port = 3868;

     # The port this peer is listening on for incoming TLS-protected connections (TCP and SCTP).
     # See TLS_old_method for more information about TLS flavours.
     # Note: we use TLS/SCTP instead of DTLS/SCTP at the moment.
 This will change in future version of freeDiameter.
     # Default: 5868.
 Use 0 to disable.
     #SecPort = 5868;

-    # Use RFC3588 method for TLS protection, where TLS is negociated after CER/CEA exchange is completed
+    # Use RFC3588 method for TLS protection, where TLS is negotiated after CER/CEA exchange is completed
-    # on the unsecure connection.
+    # on the insecure connection.
 The alternative is RFC6733 mechanism, where TLS protects also the
     # CER/CEA exchange on a dedicated secure port.
     # This parameter only affects outgoing connections.
     # The setting can be also defined per-peer (see Peers configuration section).
     # Default: use RFC6733 method with separate port for TLS.
     #TLS_old_method;

     # Disable use of TCP protocol (only listen and connect over SCTP)
     # Default : TCP enabled
     #No_TCP;

     # Disable use of SCTP protocol (only listen and connect over TCP)
     # Default : SCTP enabled
     #No_SCTP;
     # This option is ignored if freeDiameter is compiled with DISABLE_SCTP option.

     # Prefer TCP instead of SCTP for establishing new connections.
-    # This setting may be overwritten per peer in peer configuration blocs.
+    # This setting may be overwritten per peer in peer configuration blocks.
     # Default : SCTP is attempted first.
     #Prefer_TCP;

     # Default number of streams per SCTP associations.
     # This setting may be overwritten per peer basis.
     # Default : 30 streams
     #SCTP_streams = 30;

     ##############################################################
     ##  Endpoint configuration

     # Disable use of IP addresses (only IPv6)
     # Default : IP enabled
     #No_IP;

     # Disable use of IPv6 addresses (only IP)
     # Default : IPv6 enabled
     #No_IPv6;

     # Specify local addresses the server must bind to
     # Default : listen on all addresses available.
     #ListenOn = "202.249.37.5";
     #ListenOn = "2001:200:903:2::202:1";
     #ListenOn = "fe80::21c:5ff:fe98:7d62%eth0";

     ##############################################################
     ##  Server configuration

     # How many Diameter peers are allowed to be connecting at the same time ?
     # This parameter limits the number of incoming connections from the time
     # the connection is accepted until the first CER is received.
-    # Default: 5 unidentified clients in paralel.
+    # Default: 5 unidentified clients in parallel.
     #ThreadsPerServer = 5;

+    # If this host is used as relay or proxy, it can be useful to limit
+    # connections from "outside" until enough processing nodes are available.
+    # This parameter defines a regex pattern for recognizing such nodes;
+    # Default: NO DEFAULT
+    #ProcessingPeersPattern = "worker[0-9]*.example.com";

+    # This next parameter defines how many of these processing peers
+    # must be connected before CERs from other hosts are accepted.
+    # If this is set, ProcessingPeersPattern must also be defined.
+    # If unset or less than 1, ProcessingPeersPattern and this variable do nothing.
+    # Default: 0
+    #ProcessingPeersMinimum = 0;

     ##############################################################
     ##  TLS Configuration

     # TLS is managed by the GNUTLS library in the freeDiameter daemon.
     # You may find more information about parameters and special behaviors
     # in the relevant documentation.
     # http://www.gnu.org/software/gnutls/manual/

     # Credentials of the local peer
     # The X509 certificate and private key file to use for the local peer.
     # The files must contain PKCS-1 encoded RSA key, in PEM format.